adamstavely/shiny-waddle/test-harness/README.md

-# Sentinel
+# Heimdall

-Sentinel is an automated testing framework that validates applications are adhering to access control requirements for data.
+Heimdall is an automated testing framework that validates applications are adhering to access control requirements for data.

 ## Features